Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1944:

 The eastbound Convoy SC 156 had an encounter with a member of the latter group when U-302 (Sickel) attacked on Apr.
 6-1944.
-The first ship to be hit was D/S Ruth I, with a cargo of steel, lumber and pitprops on a voyage from Halifax to Loch Ewe, having left Halifax on March 29.
+The first ship to be hit was Ruth I, carrying a cargo of steel, lumber and pitprops, on a voyage from Halifax to Loch Ewe, having left Halifax on March 29 (the Advance Sailing Telegram for this convoy gives her final destination as Hull).
 The torpedo struck on the port side behind midships, and the engine room and fireroom immediately filled with water, killing 3 men there.
 She broke in two and within a few minutes the midships deck was in the water line, with the 2 parts sticking high up.
 The port lifeboat and the motorboat were destroyed in the explosion, and the starboard boat was leaking considerably but could still be used, so 17 men got into it.
 A "homemade" raft held the other 19 survivors.

 Ruth I sank 20 mins later, position 45 05N 35 11W ("Nortraships flåte" gives 45 04N 35 20W), with lumber and props scattered over a large area of the ocean.
-Page 4 of the archive documents gives time as 04:40 GMT, but whether this shows the time of initial attack or actual sinking, I don't know.
-The Captain's report gives time as approx. 02:20 for the attack.
+Page 4 of the archive documents gives the time as 04:40 GMT, but whether this shows the time of initial attack or actual sinking, I don't know.
+The captain's report gives the time as approximately 02:20 for the attack; I'm not sure which time zone he's using.

-All 36 were picked up about an hour and a half later that morning by the British frigate HMS Chelmer.
-(Lt.
+All 36 were picked up about an hour and a half later that morning by the escorting British frigate HMS Chelmer (Lt.
 Cdr.
 R. A. Cherry) where the injured were treated by the ship's doctor.
+(Other escorts for Convoy SC 156 are named on this page).
 On Apr.
-12 they were transferred to the British rescue vessel Goodwin and landed at Gourock the next day.
+12 they were transferred to the convoy's rescue vessel, the British Goodwin, and landed at Gourock the next day.

 The maritime inquiry was held in Glasgow on Apr.
 17-1944 with the captain, the 2nd mate, the 3rd engineer and Able Seaman Iversen appearing.

-Next, Sickel on U-302 turned his attention to M/T South America.
+Next, Sickel on U-302 turned his attention to M/T South America - follow the link for details.
 These two Norwegian ships were to be Sickel's last victims.
-Shortly after the attack on Convoy SC 156, U-302 was sunk with all hands by the British frigate HMS Swale.
+Shortly after the attack on Convoy SC 156, U-302 was sunk with all hands by the British frigate HMS Swale - ref. external link at the end of this page.

 Crew List: